Crossing the Atlantic by private jet

 No two flights are the same, and private jet travel allows A to B travel for any route.
 But some of the more popular transatlantic routes we arrange are from Miami to London; Paris to New York; Los Angeles to Geneva & Nice to Toronto.

 How long does it take to fly across the Atlantic by private jet?

 Actually crossing the Atlantic Ocean itself is only part of the flight (a pure Atlantic crossing would be Shannon to Gander, which can take as little as 3.5 hours).
 But then if you were flying onto Miami for example, it could be another 4 hours of flying time.
 The flight time depends on the route and the speed of the aircraft that you choose.

-Private jets can use ten times more airports than scheduled airlines.
-Choosing the best private jet airport for a transatlantic trip depends on factors including runway length (to allow long range jets to take off and land); opening hours; proximity; immigration services.
+Private jets can use many more airports than scheduled airlines.
+Choosing the best private jet airport for a transatlantic trip depends on factors including runway length (to allow long range jets to take off and land); opening hours; proximity; and immigration services.
 PrivateFly’s flight team can advise on the most suitable airport choices to best fit with each flight requirement.